wondernerd/VDIbyDayComputeOtherwise/README.md

 # VDIbyDayComputeOtherwise
 Script that provides the logic to do VDI by day and Compute by night (Or whenever else resources are free)

+You can read more about this script here: https://www.wondernerd.net/blog/scripting-vdi-by-day-and-compute-by-night/

+I built and tested this function on VMware PowerCLI 11.0.0 build 10380590 and on PowerShell 5.1.14409.1005.
+It should be backwards compatible several generations back to the point that the vGPU device backing was added in PowerCLI.
+Though I’m not sure when that was.

 This is a fairly easy script to use.

 It requires the latest push of my vGPU capacity function here: https://github.com/wondernerd/vGPUCapacity